What To Do When Your Husband Wants To Separate

 • What’s the timeframe?

 The biggest mistake partners make is separating without a plan.
-They just move forward with the mistaken belief that time will fix things, but it won’t.
+They just move forward with the mistaken belief that time will fix things – it won’t.

 Does A Separation Mean It’s Over?

-Thinking that separating means your marriage is over is one of the most common misbeliefs.
+Thinking that separating means your marriage is over is a common misconception.

 Yes, separating could move you one step closer to divorce – but it doesn’t have to.

-Staying in the same house together when you’re miserable and suffocating can do that exact same thing too.
+Staying in the same house together when you’re miserable and suffocating can do that too.

 The motivations for separating are what set the direction and influence the outcome.